The oldest longevity intervention in the book, and what we now know about it

 AMPK Activation

-AMPK (AMP-activated protein kinase) is another key metabolic sensor that's activated when cellular energy is low.
+AMPK, also known as AMP-activated protein kinase, is another key metabolic sensor that's activated when cellular energy is low.
 It acts in opposition to mTOR, promoting energy conservation and cellular repair.

 During caloric restriction, AMPK rises while mTOR falls, creating a metabolic state that favors maintenance over growth.